Back to California

 Convenience Zone

-The area within a one-mile radius of a supermarket.
+An area within a one-mile radius of a supermarket where recycling centers must be located.

 Limits and Unknowns

-• The bill does not specify how the changes will be enforced.
+• The bill does not specify how the changes will affect existing recycling centers.

 Bill History